NATURE OF THE ORGANIZATION AND BUSINESS

 NaturalShrimp Incorporated (“NaturalShrimp” or the “Company”), a Nevada corporation, is a biotechnology company and has developed a proprietary technology that allows it to grow Pacific White shrimp (Litopenaeus vannamei, formerly Penaeus vannamei) in an ecologically controlled, high-density, low-cost environment, and in fully contained and independent production facilities.
 The Company’s system uses technology which allows it to produce a naturally-grown shrimp “crop” weekly and accomplishes this without the use of antibiotics or toxic chemicals.
 The Company has developed several proprietary technology assets, including a knowledge base that allows it to produce commercial quantities of shrimp in a closed system with a computer monitoring system that automates, monitors and maintains proper levels of oxygen, salinity and temperature for optimal shrimp production.
-Its initial production facility is located outside of San Antonio, Texas.
+The Company’s production facilities are located in La Coste, Texas and Webster City, Iowa.

-The Company has three wholly-owned subsidiaries including NaturalShrimp Corporation, NaturalShrimp Global, Inc. and NAS.
+The Company has three wholly-owned subsidiaries including NaturalShrimp USA Corporation, NaturalShrimp Global, Inc. and NAS.

 The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (“GAAP”), assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-For the three months ended June 30, 2021, the Company had a net loss available for common stockholders of approximately $9,173,000.
-At June 30, 2021, the Company had an accumulated deficit of approximately $62,856,000.
+For the six months ended September 30, 2021, the Company had a net loss available for common stockholders of approximately $12,023,000.
+At September 30, 2021, the Company had an accumulated deficit of approximately $67,408,000 and a working capital deficit of approximately $5,119,000.
 These factors raise substantial doubt about the Company’s ability to continue as a going concern, within one year from the issuance date of this filing.
 The Company’s ability to continue as a going concern is dependent on its ability to raise the required additional capital or debt financing to meet short and long-term operating requirements.
-During the three months ended June 30, 2021, the Company received net cash proceeds of approximately $17,277,000 from the sale of common shares (See Note 9).
+During the six months ended September 30, 2021, the Company received net cash proceeds of approximately $17,277,000 from the sale of common shares (See Note 11).
 Management believes that private placements of equity capital will be needed to fund the Company’s long-term operating requirements.
 The Company may also encounter business endeavors that require significant cash commitments or unanticipated problems or expenses that could result in a requirement for additional cash.
 If the Company raises additional funds through the issuance of equity, the percentage ownership of its current shareholders could be reduced, and such securities might have rights, preferences or privileges senior to our common stock.
 Additional financing may not be available upon acceptable terms, or at all.
 If adequate funds are not available or are not available on acceptable terms, the Company may not be able to take advantage of prospective business endeavors or opportunities, which could significantly and materially restrict our operations.
 The Company continues to pursue external financing alternatives to improve its working capital position.
 If the Company is unable to obtain the necessary capital, the Company may be unable to develop its facilities and enter in production.

 The entire disclosure for the nature of an entity's business, major products or services, principal markets including location, and the relative importance of its operations in each business and the basis for the determination, including but not limited to, assets, revenues, or earnings.
 For an entity that has not commenced principal operations, disclosures about the risks and uncertainties related to the activities in which the entity is currently engaged and an understanding of what those activities are being directed toward.